mk4i9661/PuushViewer/README.md

-Yay, now we have PuushViwer right at GitHub!
+Yay, now we have PuushViewer right at GitHub!
 Enjoy yourself at http://mk4i9661.github.io/PuushViewer/